envoyproxy/gateway/docs/design/SYSTEM_DESIGN.md

   and configuring the [Envoy Rate Limit Service][rls] and the [Rate Limit filter][rlf].
 Such features are exposed to users through the [Custom Route Filters][crf] extension.

+The Infra Manager consumes the Infra IR as input to manage the data plane infrastructure.

 ### Design Decisions
 * Envoy Gateway will consume one [GatewayClass][gc] by comparing its configured controller name with `spec.controllerName` of a GatewayClass.
 If multiple GatewayClasses exist with the same `spec.controllerName`, Envoy Gateway will follow Gateway API [guidelines][gwapi_conflicts] to resolve the conflict.
   `gatewayclass.spec.parametersRef` refers to a custom resource for configuring the managed proxy infrastructure.
-If unspecified, default configuration parameters are used.
+If unspecified, default configuration parameters are used for the managed proxy infrastructure.
 * Envoy Gateway will manage [Gateways][gw] that reference its GatewayClass.
   * The first Gateway causes Envoy Gateway to provision the managed Envoy proxy infrastructure.
-  * Envoy Gateway will merge multiple Gateways that match its GatewayClass and follow Gateway API [guidelines][gwapi_conflicts] to resolve any conflicts.
+  * Envoy Gateway will merge multiple Gateways that match its GatewayClass and will follow Gateway API [guidelines][gwapi_conflicts] to resolve any conflicts.
   * A Gateway `listener` corresponds to a proxy [Listener][listener].
 * An [HTTPRoute][hroute] resource corresponds to a proxy [Route][route].